 But on the other side, personal prayer is important too.
 We should be able to spontaneously share our hearts with the Lord and not be reliant on a prayer book.
 I’m reminded of a (sad? amusing?) story I heard – A friend was in the hospital and saw her clergy walk by but the clergy was not at the hospital for visitation but for other reasons.
 She called out to her clergy and asked him to pray for her.
 The clergy responded that he could not pray with her as he did not have his prayer book with him.
 She asked if he could just say a personal prayer for her instead, and he indicated he didn’t know how to do that and needed his prayer book.
 Whether that really happened or not, the point is that we can become dependent on rote prayers.

 I recently read the book Simply Christian by NT Wright and he shared some thoughts on prayer.
-He also encourages us to not be so biased against reciting prayers – as us evangelicals are prone to be!
-Here is an excerpt from the book about prayer:
+He encourages us to not be so biased against reciting prayers – as evangelicals are prone to be!
+Here is an excerpt from the book:

 Lighten our darkness, we beseech thee, O Lord; and by thy great mercy defend us from all perils and dangers of this night; for the love of thy only Son, our Savior Jesus Christ.
 Amen.